GEOLOGICAL AND GEOPHYSICAL RESEARCH

 Corsican submarine fan survey in Corsica, France

-Our system has been instrumental to capturing high-resolution imaging on numerous Government sponsored seafloor mapping projects in the St. Lawrence Seaway, Newfoundland, and British Columbia, Canada; in Corsica; Nice, France; and in California, USA.
+Our system has been instrumental to capturing high-resolution imaging on numerous Government sponsored subsurface mapping projects in the St. Lawrence Seaway, Newfoundland, and British Columbia, Canada; in Corsica; Nice, France; and in California, USA.

 In the Pacific coastal area and San Juan Islands., Geoforce partnered with NRCan and Monterey Bay Aquarium to survey possible earthquake faults.